Fat Leonard scandal: Francis's escape while on bail

 On September 4, 2022, Francis removed his ankle bracelet and fled his rented San Diego home.
 Francis had been living in the home with his mother and three children.
 Judge Sammartino had ordered 24-hour surveillance at Francis' expense but had expressed concerns in the past when a security guard had been absent from their post for hours.
 After he fled, his guards said they had been confined while on duty to a garage at his home.

 In a closed-door hearing in 2018, the judge expressed concern that if Francis were to escape and ended up "back in Malaysia for whatever reason," it would be asked, "who let somebody do this without any security?"
 Neighbors reported that cars displaying out-of-state licenses were parked outside the home four days before the escape, and a U-Haul truck was there two days before Francis disappeared.

 It was believed he cut off his ankle monitor between 7:30 and 8:00 a.m. on September 4, and notice was only taken when a call was received by the San Diego police at 2:00 p.m. that day.
 When federal agents arrived, no security personnel were found to be present.
 Francis had been due in federal court on September 22, 2022, for sentencing.

 In November 2020, a bariatric surgeon who had been treating Francis for obesity wrote an unsolicited letter to the judge to inform her that the improvement in his condition gave him a clean bill of health.
 Francis had been scheduled to testify in the upcoming trials of five Naval officers and four others were scheduled to be sentenced in October 2022.

 Recapture

 Francis was recaptured on September 22, 2022, seventeen days after his escape.
 He was arrested at Simón Bolívar International Airport outside Caracas, Venezuela, pursuant to an Interpol "red notice" as he was about to board a plane to Russia.
 He had flown from Mexico to Cuba, then on to Caracas.
 His children were not with him.
 The director-general of Interpol Venezuela disclosed the arrest, and said that Francis was handed to Venezuelan authorities for possible extradition proceedings.
-Although the U.S. and Venezuela have a limited extradition treaty, tense U.S.-Venezuelan relations may complicate extradition.